IndianBoy42/fuzzy_slash.nvim/README.md

     hl_group = "Search",
     cursor_hl = "CurSearch",
     word_pattern = "[%w%-_]+",
-    register_nN_repeat = function(nN)
+    -- ".+" will match the whole line and thus search by lines -- "%S+" will match strings of non whitespace, like W register_nN_repeat = function(nN)
         -- called after a fuzzy search with a tuple of functions that are effectively `n, N` local n, N = unpack(nN)